waldo3000/NMS-Glyph-Decoder/README.md

 You could put an alias for your batch file in the Windows Startup folder if you want Glypher to run each time at startup.

-No Man's Sky's display of portal glyphs in photo mode only works properly for screen widths of 1600 or more.
-Glypher has been tested primarily at 1920x1080.
-If you have problems with other resolutions, please create an issue for this GitHub project and send me your screenshot image and I will look into improving the recognition accuracy at that resolution.